-- Report lost or stolen cards immediately to the ProCard Custodian or to Finance and Research Services.
+- Report lost or stolen cards immediately to the ProCard Custodian or to Finance and Administration.

 - Regardless of cost, receipts must be provided for the following "high risk" transactions:

 Please note: In some circumstances, certain sponsors require receipts for specific or all expenses.
-If you are unclear on whether you need to submit a receipt, contact your research manager.
+If you are unclear about whether you need to submit a receipt, contact your budget manager.